 Church Evaluation of Missionary Speaker [Word]

-The Missionary Relationship Program provides an opportunity for your congregation to gain greater understanding of mission around the world.
-By developing a relationship with a missionary, your congregation can personalize mission, and provide a church family for a missionary.
-Receiving the gifts of prayer and shared spirituality from the missionary can give new insights into God's mission and appreciation for the whole family of God.
+The Missionary Relationship Program provides an exciting opportunity for your congregation to gain greater understanding of mission around the world.
+By developing a relationship with a missionary, your congregation can put a face on mission and provide a wonderful church family for the missionary.

 To Establish a Missionary Relationship

 □ Choose your missionary.
 You can find more details about each missionary and their work if you click on their name on our globalministries.org.
 Check out both the missionary, global mission intern and long term volunteer pages.
 All of our missionaries, in the various categories, are excited and ready to be connected to a local church.

 □ Select a missionary or request assistance from the Missionary Personnel Office to select a person.
 Remember that you will be connecting both with the missionary and the global partner that they work with – so consider relationships that your congregation may have with a geographic area or a particular local mission issue – education, health, poverty – that could be assisted by learning how our global partners respond.

 □ The Missionary Relationships Program Office will confirm your request to the missionary and formalize the relationship.